d2l-ai/d2l-en/chapter_preliminaries/reduction-norm.md

 such that the distance between similar items is minimized, and the distance between dissimilar items is maximized.
-Oftentimes, the objectives, perhaps the most important components of machine learning algorithms (besides the data), are expressed as norms.
+Oftentimes, the objectives, perhaps the most important components of deep learning algorithms (besides the data), are expressed as norms.

-## What Is Next
+## More on Linear Algebra

-In just a few pages (or one Jupyter notebook), we have taught you all the linear algebra that you will need to understand a remarkable chunk of modern deep learning.
+In just :numref:`sec_scalar-tensor` and this section, we have taught you all the linear algebra that you will need to understand a remarkable chunk of modern deep learning.